Black River State ForestCamping information

 East Fork Campground

-This rustic family campground is open in the spring after the snow melt to the end of the deer gun season in November.
+This rustic family campground is open from mid-April to the end of the deer gun season in November.
 There are a total of 24 sites, all are non-electric and there are no ADA designated sites.

 Pigeon Creek Campground